Niha911/SMProxy/README.md

 ...in the working directory, where the letters represent the date and time the log was created.

+### HTTPS Certificates in Mono (Linux/Mac)

+If you run SMProxy with Mono, you should be aware that it suffers from the same problem Craft.Net does when authenticating with minecraft.net: Mono doesn't trust any certificates at all by default.
+If you want to work with online mode servers on Mono, run `mozroots --import --sync` to trust all the root certs Mozilla does for Firefox.

 ### Command Line Parameters

 The more advanced use is like so: